 Early Identification of Need

 We aim to identify children who have any difficulties or special educational need or disability (SEND), as soon as possible, so that appropriate support can be given from an early age.
-This support can then be targeted to help develop skills in speech and language, literacy, numeracy or behaviour.
+This support can then be targeted to help develop skills in speech and language, literacy, numeracy or emotional well-being and ability to self-regulate.
 For some children this maybe a temporary difficulty, for others, this difficulty may be due to a disability, which will require longer term, on-going support.

 To help identify specific needs and the appropriate level of support different factors are considered:

 - Information from nursery providers;